-Aside from that, photos of yours truly have been featured in magazines, comic books, technical manuals, and even as an Easter egg in a video game.
+On an unusual side note, photos of yours truly have been featured in magazines, comic books, technical manuals, and even as an Easter egg in a video game.

 I'm featured as the obsessive fan of the week in the photo Issue of Entertainment Weekly (Oct.
 13, 2006).
 I've been a die-hard Bettie Page fan for over 15 years, ever since I picked up the comic book Bettie Page in Jungle Land.
 I became so enthralled by her life story and unique fashion style that I started The Bettie Page 10 years ago when the Web was young and Bettie was only an underground icon with the rockabilly boys.

-I'm a Media Pundit (again)!
+Hey I'm a Media Pundit!

 Tech TV/ CNN Headline News